Best Foods for Diabetes - What to Eat More Often

 Is intermittent fasting safe for people with diabetes?

-Intermittent fasting (IF) can improve insulin sensitivity and weight management, but it carries risks like hypoglycemia, especially if you use insulin or sulfonylureas.
-Small clinical studies suggest IF may reduce HbA1c and body weight in type 2 diabetes, but long-term safety data are limited.
-Always discuss with a healthcare provider before starting.
+Intermittent fasting can improve insulin sensitivity and weight management but it carries risks such as hypoglycemia, especially if you use insulin or sulfonylureas.
+Small clinical studies suggest potential reductions in HbA1c and body weight in type 2 diabetes.
+Long-term safety data are limited.
+Discuss with your healthcare provider before starting.

 Are plant-based diets effective for managing diabetes?

 Yes.
-Large cohort studies show that plant-based diets rich in legumes, whole grains, nuts, seeds, fruits, and vegetables are linked to lower diabetes incidence and improved glycemic control.
+Large cohort studies show that plant-based patterns rich in legumes, whole grains, nuts, seeds, fruits and vegetables are linked to lower diabetes incidence and improved glycemic control.

 Can alcohol fit into a diabetes-friendly diet?

-Moderate intake (≤1 drink/day for women, ≤2 for men) may be acceptable if blood sugar is well managed.
-However, alcohol can cause delayed hypoglycemia (up to 24 hours later), particularly when combined with insulin or certain medications.
+Moderate intake at or below one drink per day for women and two for men may be acceptable if blood sugar is well managed.
+Alcohol can cause delayed hypoglycemia up to 24 hours later, particularly with insulin or certain medications.
 Safer choices include dry wine or light beer, paired with food.

 Are artificial sweeteners safe for long-term use?

-Most non-nutritive sweeteners (aspartame, sucralose, stevia, monk fruit) are considered safe within acceptable daily intakes (ADI) set by the FDA and WHO.
-Evidence suggests they don’t raise blood sugar directly, but over-reliance may affect gut microbiota or sweet preference.
+Most non-nutritive sweeteners such as aspartame, sucralose, stevia and monk fruit are considered safe within acceptable daily intakes set by regulators.
+They do not raise blood sugar directly, though over-reliance may influence gut microbiota or sweet preference in some individuals.

 How do high-protein diets affect kidney health in diabetes?

-For people without kidney disease, moderate to high protein intake (1.0–1.5 g/kg/day) may improve satiety and glycemic control.
-However, in those with diabetic kidney disease (albuminuria or low eGFR), excessive protein (>1.3 g/kg/day) can worsen progression.
+For people without kidney disease, moderate to high protein intake around 1.0 to 1.5 g per kg per day may improve satiety and glycemic control.
+In those with diabetic kidney disease indicated by albuminuria or low eGFR, excessive protein above 1.3 g per kg per day can worsen progression.

 References